universal-meaning-map/docs/readme.md

 - **Web of trust**.
 The intrinsic P2P flow of `information` added to the capacity of curating and filtering your peers `meaning units` could enable a new type of web based on trust.

+- **Minimizes confirmation bias**.
+The bottom-up approach makes ideas emergent, as oppose to a top-down approach, where the idea is pre-conceived and then written down.

 ## Technical mapping

 > `IPMM` is still consolidating its conceptual framework, attempting to mimic the "analog" flow of `minformation` in a digital form The following are references to help to better illustrate how the theory maps into a technical system.
 These references in particular are representative of how [`PIPMM`](#pseudo-interplanetary-mind-map-pipmm) has been architected, but are not definitive in any way, and some approaches still being constantly iterated.